 Before starting BottleRocket, both Avetisov and Leung formed a passion for entrepreneurship during their teenage years -- eventually meeting at UCI through the Delta Sigma Pi business fraternity.
 “We wanted to do something different in the industry, we didn’t want to take the same routes a lot of kids were taking,” said Avetisov.
 In May 2015, the pair interviewed with Ryan Foland, former Assistant Director of Blackstone LaunchPad at UCI (now UCI ANTrepreneur Center), who provided them with advice and connected them to opportunities and resources.
 Avetisov and Leung launched their company that same week, and became extremely involved with Blackstone LaunchPad.
-They even tested their product last spring— a hundred UCI students signed-up for the service in two days and participated in the one month trial period.
-Shortly afterward, BottleRocket was accepted into the Cove Share incubator program at Applied Innovation, connecting them to additional resources, workspace, and access to a diverse range of mentors through Experts-in-Residence.
+They even tested their product last spring — one hundred UCI students signed-up for the service in two days and participated in the one month trial period.
+Shortly afterward, BottleRocket was accepted into the Cove Share incubator program (now Wayfinder) at Applied Innovation, connecting them to additional resources, workspace, and access to a diverse range of mentors through the Experts-in-Residence network.

 Highlights from their progress from 2015 and 2016 include:

 - UC Irvine Blackstone LaunchPad: ANTrepreneurs of the Year (2015) - "Best Startup" , "Best Green Venture"

 - Entrepreneur’s Organization: Global Student Entrepreneurs Award - Orange County (2015) "2nd Place" (hosted at UCI)

 - UC Irvine Paul Merage School of Business, Business Plan Competition (2016) "Best Undergraduate Team"